-Don’t forget to validate your results with your audience.
-Ask them directly and/or look at previous data.
-It's crucial that you give your actual audience the opportunity to talk.
-Chances are they will give you insights you haven’t thought of that will help create an outstanding community capability.
+Don't forget to validate your results with your audience.
+Ask them directly and look at previous data.
+You must allow your actual audience to talk.
+Chances are they will give you insights you haven't thought of to help create an outstanding community capability.

 Next, you need to map your business needs and what the audience wants to find the sweet spot for your community and the features it will provide.

-Leader Networks' canvas is useful for this process:
+Leader Networks' canvas is helpful for this process: